justvr/balkan-bread/src/pages/blog/15-11-2020-ecosia/index.en.md

 We became friends.
 He is German.
 And he’s led a different sort of life from mine.
 He’s traveled to various distant lands, with koalas, elephants, and other exotic creatures.

 I listened to his stories about the culture, the people, and the nature he saw.
-And about how much our consumerism is destroying all of it. <a href="https://www.theguardian.com/world/2020/mar/25/coronavirus-nature-is-sending-us-a-message-says-un-environment-chief" rel="noopener" target="_blank">And how the destruction over there affects our world here.
-Which is best proved by the coronavirus crisis</a>
+And about how much our consumerism is destroying all of it.
+And how <a href="https://www.theguardian.com/world/2020/mar/25/coronavirus-nature-is-sending-us-a-message-says-un-environment-chief" rel="noopener" target="_blank">the destruction over there affects our world here</a>.
+Which is best proved by the coronavirus crisis.

 He talked about solutions, and how we can help fix all of this.
 He was talking about a web browser called <a href="https://www.ecosia.org/?c=en" rel="noopener" target="_blank">Ecosia</a>.